The Art of Dating Multiple People

 Over 40 million Americans are using online dating as a way to meet people with varying degrees of success.
 Surprisingly, all that swiping has had a positive effect on the matchmaking industry.
 As online dating continues to shape our society into a swipe culture, it is creating a subculture of singles who want a more traditional way to meet people.
 While matchmaking provides that avenue for people who are sick of swiping, there is one thing both industries have in common: dating multiple people.

-Whether you’re using online dating or a matchmaker or both, you’ve most likely been faced with the challenge of juggling a few matches at a time.
+Whether you’re using online dating or a matchmaker, you’ve most likely been faced with the challenge of juggling a few matches at a time.
 Is that a good thing?
 While polyamory and non-monogamous relationships are growing in popularity, multiple sources report that the vast majority of Americans still say they believe in and practice monogamy.
 So the question persists: is dating more than one person really ok?
 The answer may surprise you.

 Is dating more than one person really ok?